iorodeo/potentiostat/software/python/potentiostat/docs/json.rst

     {"command": "command name", "arg1": "val1", "arg2": "val2"}

-The response from the device, in turn, is a JSON object containing a key named "success" who's value is a boolean specifying whether or not the command was successful.
-If the command was successful the boolean value will be true and the object will contain a key named "response" who's value contains the response from the device.
+The response from the device, in turn, is a JSON object containing a key named "success" whose value is a boolean specifying whether or not the command was successful.
+If the command was successful the boolean value will be true and the object will contain a key named "response" whose value contains the response from the device.
+The response itself consists of a number of key/value pairs which are specific to the command.
+However, reposonse will always contain the key "command" whose value specifies the name of the command generating the response.

 .. code-block:: json

-    {"success": true, "response", {"val1": "arg2", "val2": "arg2"}}
+    {"success": true, "response", {"command": "command name", "key1": "val1", "key2": "val2"}}

-On the other hand if the command was unsuccessful the boolean value will be false and the object will contain the key "message" who's value contains an error message from the device.
+On the other hand if the command was unsuccessful the boolean value will be false and the object will contain the key "message" whose value contains an error message from the device.

 .. code-block:: json